 Advances in deep learning and systems pharmacology are allowing us to project interactions and potential therapies far more efficiently than ever before.
 What are your thoughts on these approaches, and will you be looking to use them in your work?

 The deep learning and systems pharmacology approaches are actually where I started in biotech; I did machine learning at Recursion Pharmaceuticals, which is taking those approaches for doing phenotypic screens for genetic disease treatments.
 I think they’re really useful for drug discovery, at the beginning of the pipeline, where they can enable you to search a wider space of drug candidates.
 At LRI, we’re starting all the way at the other end of the pipeline, with drugs that have already been tested and shown promise in vivo.
-But once we make some progress on those, then yes, it could make sense to start doing some of these machine-learning-enabled approaches.
+However, once we make some progress on those, then yes, it could make sense to start doing some of these machine learning-enabled approaches.

 What is the ideal mouse strain for aging research, particularly lifespan studies, in your view?

 Well, the Interventions Testing Program at the National Institute of Aging is using three-way heterozygous mouse crosses, which I think is the ideal.
-A single inbred strain of mouse doesn’t have much genetic diversity, so often what you’re testing is the effect of a treatment on that particular strain of mouse and the results won’t transfer to another strain.
+A single inbred strain of mouse doesn’t have much genetic diversity, so often what you’re testing is the effect of a treatment on that particular strain of mouse, and the results won’t transfer to another strain.

 The use of progeria mice is common in aging research due to the shorter study time, but these models are often criticized as not being representative of true aging; what are your thoughts on the prevalence of progeria mice in aging research, and are they a relevant model for what we are trying to achieve?